ethereum/consensus-specs/specs/eip6110/beacon-chain.md

 ## Introduction

 This is the beacon chain specification of in-protocol deposits processing mechanism.
-This mechanism relies on the changes proposed by the corresponding EIP.
+This mechanism relies on the changes proposed by [EIP-6110](http://eips.ethereum.org/EIPS/eip-6110).

 *Note:* This specification is under development and should be used with care.